WhiteJP/AmbiguityAversionProject/vignettes.md

     B.	The hailstorm either struck your car or it didn't, but the exact probability for each is unknown.
 <br><br/>
+[JPW note, this one is not in X/Y form]

 9. You are the five-term mayor of your city and you are again running for re-election, coming to the end of a long campaign against a surprisingly powerful challenger.
 You have scheduled a meeting with your campaign manager to talk about your prospects of losing the election.
 Which of the following situations would you rather be in?